Flick Card, Louet

 Out of stock

-Instead of drilling the comb blocks, Majacraft has developed a new technique of bonding the pins into place with a very tough resin.
-The pins are positioned perfectly straight and perfectly even on every comb.
+Instead of drilling the hackle base, Majacraft has developed a new technique of bonding the pins in with a very tough resin.
+The pins are positioned perfectly straight and perfectly even on every hackle.